 Watch out for: Too much of any of these flours can produce a gummy result.

 There's almost no limit to what you can do with root flours.
 One idea to start is making homemade gluten-free pasta.

-Beth is President of the American Celiac Disease Alliance as well as the founder of the Gluten Free Pantry line of products.
+Beth is former President of the American Celiac Disease Alliance as well as the founder of the Gluten Free Pantry line of products.
 Beth shares her expertise on living with celiac disease as well as ideas and advice for cooking in and eating out on Gluten Free & More.